 The weak side of the medal

-Despite the complexity of the work and the seemingly perfected process of minerals holdfast, the invisible setting is not really distinguished by high reliability.
-One awkward movement, a concussion, or a blow can contribute to the loss of the stone.
+Despite the complexity of the work and the seemingly perfected process of minerals holdfasts, the invisible setting is not really distinguished by high reliability.
+One awkward movement, a knock, or a blow can contribute to the loss of the stone.
 And if one element falls out, the neighboring ones will easily follow suit.

 Repairing such jewelry is problematic.
 It is not enough just to find the right raw materials and to cut it in the right way.
 To put the stone in its assigned place, the product itself must first be disassembled, and then reassembled.
 When faced with a similar task, most jewelers wash their hands of such an affair.
 Therefore it is extremely important to purchase items from trusted masters who give a lifetime guarantee for the products.